 THREE KINDS OF INFORMATION SYSTEMS PROGRAMS

-I was recently asked by a foreign visitor with a limited command of English for a simple explanation of how SIMS differed from other information systems programs.
+I was asked by a foreign visitor with a limited command of English for a simple explanation of how Berkeley's School of Information Management and Systems (in 2006 renamed School of Information), differed from other information systems programs.
 My explanation was as follows.

 There are three different basic types of Information Systems programs, which have had different emphases: